agakadela/agakadela/README.md

 - 🔭  That's why I founded  ✨ Coder Woman✨ .
 It's more than a project on my résumé.
 It's a movement.
 For every woman who's hesitated, wondered, or doubted—this is your tech revolution.

 - Do you think coding is just a boys' club?
 Think again!
 With my Coder Woman project, I want to show that 👉 everyone can code 👈.
 To all the women questioning their tech potential: I'm here standing with you!
-We're not just challenging stereotypes; we're tearing them down, brick by brick.

 - Additionally, I've launched - ✨ Dotty ✨  - an AI-powered learning plan generator.
 Imagine a tech industry where every woman has her own roadmap to success, tailored just for her journey.
 That's the future Dotty is building – vibrant, inclusive, and unstoppable.